sjkrieg/growhon/README.md

 * Krieg, Steven J., Peter Kogge, and Nitesh V. Chawla.
 "GrowHON: A Scalable Algorithm for Growing Higher-order Networks of Sequences."
 In *International Conference on Complex Networks and Their Applications* (accepted for Dec 2020).
 Springer, Cham.

 Publications that utilize GrowHON include:
+* Krieg, Steven J., William C. Burgis, Patrick M. Soga, Nitesh V. Chawla.
+“Deep ensembles for graphs with higher-order dependencies.” (*International Conference on Learning Representations*, 2023).
 * Krieg, Steven J., Daniel H. Robertson, Meeta P. Pradhan, and Nitesh V. Chawla.
-“Higher-order Networks of Diabetes Comorbidities: Disease Trajectories that Matter.”
-(Accepted for publication by *Proceedings of the IEEE International Conference on Healthcare Informatics*, 2020).
+“Higher-order Networks of Diabetes Comorbidities: Disease Trajectories that Matter.” (*Proceedings of the IEEE International Conference on Healthcare Informatics*, 2020).

 This algorithm is based on the node-splitting paradigm introduced by Xu et al., and grows the same type of network but in a more accurate and scalable fashion.
 Their paper and code repository can be found at: